Learning Styles

 Kinesthetic learners prefer to learn through experience by moving, touching, and doing (active exploration of the world; science projects; experiments, etc.).

-While this model shows some characteristics of a left-right distinction it is more a model of perceptual style rather than cognitive style.
+While this model shows some characteristics of a left-right brain distinction it is more a model of perceptual style rather than cognitive style.
 It does not address the different modes of thinking exhibited by sequential/holistic styles.

 The VARK (Visual Auditory Reading Kinesthetic) is another related model.